revathi727/revathi727.github.io/_posts/2020-07-16-video_compression_and_frame_types.md

 ## Video Compression and Frame Types

-{% highlight markdown %}
 A picture can be either a frame or a field.
 A frame is a complete image.
 A field is the set of odd-numbered or even-numbered scan lines composing a partial image.

-When video is sent in **interlaced-scan** format, each frame is sent in two fields, the field of odd-numbered lines followed by the field of even-numbered lines.{% endhighlight %}
+When video is sent in **interlaced-scan** format, each frame is sent in two fields, the field of odd-numbered lines followed by the field of even-numbered lines.

 #### TYPES OF VIDEO COMPRESSION